nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 ## Pre-Requisites

 - You must have your Nginx for Azure instance running
-- You must have your AKS Cluster running
+- You must have your AKS1 Cluster running
-- You must have your Docker VM running

 - See `Lab0` for instructions on setting up your system for this Workshop
 - Familiarity with basic Linux commands and commandline tools
-- Familiarity with basic Docker concepts and commands
 - Familiarity with basic HTTP protocol
 - Familiarity with HTTP Caching parameters, directives, headers